Daylon Mack

-Daylon Mack (born February 23, 1997) is an American football nose tackle for the Memphis Showboats of the United States Football League (USFL).
-He played college football at Texas A&M.
+Daylon Mack (born February 23, 1997) is an American professional football nose tackle.
+He played college football at Texas A&M. He was selected in the fifth round of the 2019 NFL draft by the Baltimore Ravens.

 Professional career

 Baltimore Ravens

-Mack was drafted by the Baltimore Ravens in the fifth round, 160th overall, of the 2019 NFL Draft.
+Mack was selected by the Baltimore Ravens in the fifth round, 160th overall, of the 2019 NFL draft.
 On November 12, 2019, Mack was placed on injured reserve with a leg injury.

 On August 1, 2020, Mack was waived to get below the required 80-man roster limit for training camp under the revised COVID-19 rules.

 Detroit Lions

 Mack was claimed off of waivers by the Detroit Lions on August 2, 2020, but was waived five days later with a failed physical designation.

 New York Giants

 Mack was signed by the New York Giants on August 17, 2020.
 He was waived on September 5, 2020.

 Green Bay Packers

-On September 10, Mack was signed to the Green Bay Packers practice squad.
+On September 10, Mack was signed to the practice squad of the Green Bay Packers.
 He was released on September 16.